JesseBausell/Hydrolight53_Bootstrap/README.md

 # Hydrolight53_Bootstrap
 HE53_Bootstrap enables user to evaluate radiative transfer using field-measured inherent optical properties (IOPs).
 The program accepts ac-s and hs6 data and performs bootstrapping with replacement to produce a series of depth-binned absorption, attenuation, and backscattering spectra.
 The resulting output files can be uploaded into Hydrolight for modeling radiative transfer.

+This python notebook ingests field-sampled IOPs (absorption, attenuation, and backscattering), and performs bootstrapping with replacement within user-specified depth-bins.
+Hydrolight53_Bootstrap then outputs bootstrapped, depth-binned IOPs into Hydrolight-compatible ascii files.
+User specifies the number of bootstrapping iterations.
+It is designed primarily for absorption/attenuation and backscattering data sampled with WET Labs (Seabird Scientific) ac-s meter and HOBI Labs Hydroscat-6 (hs6).
+Although not tested with Hydroscat-4 and Hydroscat-2, I am reasonably confident that Hydrolight53_Bootstrap will work with these platforms as well.
+Prior to use, data should be processed using acsPROCESS_INTERACTIVE/acsPROCESS_SEABASS (ac-s) or hs6PROCESS_INTERACTIVE/hs6PROCESS_SEABASS.
+We are also reasonably confident however, that this code is also compatible with much of the absorption/attenuation and particulate backscattering data posted on NASA's SeaBaSS database.
+Bootstrapping protocols are described in Bausell et al. (2019).

+Hydrolight53_Bootstrap was written for use on a mac, but assuming that users will run Hydrolight on a pc.
+However, should this not be the case, code should be easily alterable to remedy this issue (I apologize for not getting around to it myself).
+Once the program is initiated, user is prompted to select an input file in which he/she has previously stated settings for running Hydrolight.
+We describe this file below and include template (Hydrolight53_Bootstrap_UserTemplate.txt) to assist the user.

+Hydrolight53_Bootstrap produces three types of outputs:
+  1. Hydrolight-compabible bootstrapped absorption/attenutation files
+  2. Hydrolight-compabible bootstrapped backscattering files,
+  3. Hydroligth batch files used for running these data and completing radiative transfer

+Each bootstrapping iteration produces a triplet of the above-mentioned files, which are sorted in three folders and placed in the same pathway as the field-sampled ac-s data.
+Before running Hydrolight, these folders (along with field-sampled above-water solar irradiance) should be moved mannually into the appropriate pathways as indicated by batch files so that Hydrolight can locate them.